GLOBAL MARKETS-Central banks' dovish cooing keeps world stocks lulled near two-week highs

 * Global bonds rally after Draghi flags stimulus

-* Trump says to meet Xi at G20, trade talks to resume (Updates throughout, changes byline, dateline)
+* Trump says to meet Xi at G20, trade talks to resume (Updates prices adds charts)

 By Sujata Rao